This article has been updated from a previous version

 What is the average cost of a used car?

-Unfortunately, the used car market is facing supply issues, which is driving up how much it does cost to own a used car.
-Fewer new cars to sell means fewer trade-in opportunities and, as a result, the supply of used vehicles has slowed to a crawl.
-However, generally speaking, used vehicles are less expensive to purchase than new vehicles.
-The fact that they don't lose their worth as quickly as new cars is possibly their biggest selling feature.
+Unfortunately, the used car market faces supply issues, which are driving up how much it costs to own a used car.
+Fewer new cars to sell means fewer trade-in opportunities, and, as a result, the supply of used vehicles has slowed to a crawl.
+However, generally speaking, used cars are less expensive than new vehicles.
+The fact that they don’t lose their worth as quickly as new cars is possibly their biggest selling feature.

 You can buy a used car from a dealership, but this isn’t the only option.
-You can also buy used automobiles privately through websites like Kijiji and Facebook Marketplace.
-If you’re buying used you may not have to make monthly payments on the vehicle if it’s significantly cheaper and you can buy it outright.
+You can also purchase used automobiles privately through websites like Kijiji and Facebook Marketplace.
+If you’re buying used, you may not have to make monthly payments on the vehicle if it’s significantly cheaper, and you can buy it outright.

-Something else to keep in mind is that frequently stolen cars are considered a higher risk to insure, whereas vehicles with a low theft rating have cheaper insurance rates.
+Keep in mind that frequently stolen cars are considered a higher risk to insure, whereas vehicles with a low theft rating have cheaper insurance rates.
 Keep an eye on IBC’s annual Top 10 Stolen Vehicles list to get a sense of which vehicles might yield higher rates due to how frequently they’re stolen.

-Gas prices are no different if you’re driving a new versus used car.
+Gas prices are no different if you’re driving a new versus a used car.

 You also have to consider whether your car requires premium or supreme gas, which costs more than regular gas.
-For instance, in May 2021, premium unleaded gasoline at self-service filling stations cost Vancouver drivers $1.77 per litre compared to $1.35 per litre in the same month last year.
+For instance, as of April 6, premium unleaded gasoline at self-service filling stations cost Canadians 197.3 cents per litre, compared with regular gas at 173.8 cents per litre.

 You can use the same tools we mentioned in the new car section above to find the most fuel-efficient vehicle.